rwhogg/homebrew-xorg/README.md

 brew install xorg
 ```

 This will install (all) Xorg libraries.
-It does take time.
 To see the progress of the installation enable verbose messaging by providing `-v` (`--verbose`) flag:

 ```bash
 brew install -v xorg